 However, no matter where you set up a climbing wall for your offspring, the most important thing is that the holds are suitable for children.
 Large slopers and small bars are usually not appropriate for children.
 It is advisable to use medium-sized handles or special children’s holds.
 Furthermore, there are often hold sets consisting of animal figures or letters.
-These holds are also well suited for small children’s hands and add a visual accent to the children’s room.
+These holds are also well suited for small children’s hands and add character to the children’s room.

 Climbing holds – bolts and attachments